chakradhar307/House-price-prediction-model/README.md

+Boston-housing-price-prediction-model

 Project Title: Predicting House Prices through RandomForestRegressor

 Objective The goal was to construct a predictive model to estimate the value of a house using several features of the house based on linear regression.